polarsource/polar-adapters/packages/polar-nuxt/README.md

   const checkoutHandler = Checkout({
     accessToken: polarAccessToken,
     successUrl: polarCheckoutSuccessUrl,
+    returnUrl: "https://myapp.com", // Optional Return URL, which renders a Back-button in the Checkout
     server: polarServer as "sandbox" | "production",
     theme: "dark" // Enforces the theme - System-preferred theme will be set if left omitted });